 Welcome from the Chief

 On behalf of the men and women of the Brooklyn Heights Police Department, I am pleased to welcome you to our web page.
-The department is staffed by fourteen full time officers, five part time officers and one administrative assistant.
+The department is staffed by eighteen full time officers and eight part time officers.
 It is our honor to serve the residents and business community of Brooklyn Heights.

 The mission of the Brooklyn Heights Police Department is to safeguard the lives and property of the community we serve, to reduce the incidence and fear of crime, to assist in resolving problems among citizens and to enhance public safety and quality of life through the delivery of fair and impartial police services.

 The Cuyahoga County SRAD/OVI Reduction Task Force, in partnership with the Ohio State Highway Patrol, will be conducting highly visible seat belt enforcement throughout the county during the national Click It or Ticket campaign.
 There will be no exceptions.
 If motorists are stopped and not wearing a seat belt, they will receive a ticket!
 Buckle up and avoid getting a ticket.

 No person shall park or cause to be parked, any motor vehicle on any street in the Village from 3:00 a.m. to 5:00 a.m.